Mexico Travel Insurance: Plans & Prices

 Do I need travel insurance to visit Mexico?

 Mexico does not require Americans to provide proof of insurance for vacation entry.
-However, since Mexico does not accept U.S. health insurance, we strongly recommend purchasing travel insurance that includes basic medical coverage.
+However, Mexico does not widely accept U.S. health insurance, so we strongly recommend buying medical travel insurance, at a minimum.

 Reasons why you may need travel insurance when traveling to Mexico